Medical expert of the article

 Pathogenesis of tension headache

-Classification of a tension headache
+Classification of tension headaches

-- 2.1.
-Infrequent episodic tension headache.
+- 2.1 Infrequent episodic tension-type headache.

-- 2.2.
-Frequent episodic tension headache.
+- 2.2 Frequent episodic tension-type headache.

 - 2.3.
 Chronic tension headache.

 - 2.3.1.
-Chronic tension headache, combined with the tension of pericranial muscles.
+Chronic tension headache, combined with tension of the pericranial muscles.

-- 2.4.
-Possible tension headache.
+- 2.4 Possible tension headache.

 - 2.4.1.
-Possible infrequent episodic tension headache.
+Possible infrequent episodic tension-type headache.

 - 2.4.2.
-Possible frequent episodic tension headache.
+Possible frequent episodic tension-type headache.

 - 2.4.3.
 Possible chronic tension headache.